David-OConnor/pyflow/README.md

 or submit a PR.
 If you see unexpected behavior, it's probably a bug!
 Post an issue listing the dependencies that did not install correctly.

+## Why not to use this
+- It's adding another tool to an already complex field.
+- Most of the features here are already provided by a range of existing packages, like the ones in the table above.
+- The field of contributers is expected to be small, since it's written in a different language.
+- Dependency managers like Pipenv and Poetry work well enough for many cases, and have dedicated dev teams, and large userbases.
+- Conda in particular handles many things this does quite well.

 ## Dependency cache repo: